 - physician assistant

-The Department of Exercise Science/Physical Education (ESPE) offers undergraduate majors in exercise science and physical education, as well as a graduate degree track in athletic training through the exercise science major.
-Within the exercise science major there are three tracks: health management, pre-professional (intended for graduate school preparation), and the graduate degree in athletic training.
-Within the health management track there are four areas of concentration: business, psychology, sociology, or social work.
-Essentially, students majoring in exercise science with a track in health management will have a minor in business, psychology, sociology, or social work as well.
+The Department of Exercise Science and Athletic Training (ESAT) offers undergraduate majors in exercise science and physical education, as well as a graduate degree track in athletic training via the exercise science major.
+Within the exercise science major there are three tracks: exercise science, pre-professional (intended for graduate school preparation), and the exercise science/pre-athletic training which leads to the graduate program in athletic training.

-The Health Management track is designed for students that might be more interested in utilizing their degree immediately upon graduation.
-While it should be understood that recipients of this degree track may need further educational preparation for graduate school, the minor in Business, Psychology, Sociology, or Social Work will make the student more immediately marketable as a Bachelor degree holder.
-Additionally, students should consider outside certification (ACE, ACSM, CSCS, etc.), which will bolster their applications upon graduation.
+The Exercise Science major is designed for students pursuing future careers in healthcare, wellness, strength & conditioning, and fitness.
+All students earning this degree are required to complete a minor.
+While it should be understood that recipients of this degree may need further educational preparation for graduate school, a minor will assist with marketability and job placement.
+Additionally, students should consider earning outside certifications (ACE, ACSM, CSCS, etc.), which will increase their job opportunities upon graduation.